ottipc/wikijs_pc_backup/company/petitcode-360.md

 A First concept paper for the idea of creating a full-service agency approach for small agencies and Freelancers

+One can see this company/ agency as a full-service help and advising company.
+The more clients we get the more we can expand and hene hire people, and professionals (Accountants, tax accountants and lawyers.)
+At the beginnig we shall drive this with our network.

 Offload your Bullshit and get the more time for the good shit!